 Disclosure: This is a sponsored conversation written by me on behalf of Black Box Wines.
 The opinions and text are all mine.

-Do you often cook with wine?
-I do, especially when I make sauces for pasta.
+Do you cook with wine?
+I do, especially when I make sauces for pasta, or skillet dishes.

-This Fettuccine with Cauliflower Alfredo Sauce sneaks in a little veggies for the kids, and they will never know it, unless you have a big mouth like me and tell them as soon as they’ve taken their first mouthful.
+This Fettuccine with Cauliflower Alfredo Sauce sneaks in veggies for the kids.
+They will never know it unless you have a big mouth like I do and tell them as soon as they’ve taken their first mouthful.

 Alfredo Sauce Ingredients: